Mutual funds or stocks

 Stocks are traded on stock exchanges, although private sales are common too.
 Stock trading is regulated by the government to protect investors from fraudulent activities that would see them lose their money.

-Stock strategies are determined by the Board of Directors and are subjected to change relative to the prevailing conditions, skills, and experience of the directors in charge.
+Stock strategies are determined by the Board of Directors and are subject to change relative to the prevailing conditions, skills, and experience of the directors in charge.

 Management and administration of the stock are either done individually or with the assistance of a stock broker.